Select NOAA-NWS Forecast Office Text Products

 Caribou:

-* Mean maximum temperatures were 1.7 degrees below normal
+* Mean maximum temperatures were 1.2 degrees above normal

 Bangor: